StablerCharacter/StoryTailor/Writerside/topics/Introduction.md

 Other than allowing you to export your project into executables, StoryTailor also allows you to export your project to other game engines, such as exporting to Unity, Godot, or even RenPy.

-## For Contributors
-This documentation is the end-user guide.
-And does not need to contain information about the underlying API.
-It can contain information about how it works, but does not need to provide information about the classes, functions, and its parameters.

-The "Data Types" section is there only for the user to reference when looking at the documentation of bigger things.

-For example, In the "Stages > Main Menu" page, There is a reference of the alignment of the main menu contents, which its properties can be viewed in the "Alignments" data type page.